In what seems to be a blink of an eye, we have arrived at the seventh month of 2018. Time flies, isn’t it?

 And if you’ve been looking to apply for a personal loan to fund a major expense (like a home renovation or a vacation) in case your savings are falling short, you’ll be well-advised to check out some of the best PL options in Malaysia right now, and few ongoing PL promotions.

 And there’s more.
-APPLY NOW for Alliance Cashfirst Personal Loan, Standard Chartered CashOne Personal Loan or Citi Personal Loan, right here on BBazaar, and get a Tesco voucher worth RM50 on loan disbursal.
+APPLY NOW for Alliance Cashfirst Personal Loan, Standard Chartered CashOne Personal Loan, and Citi Personal Loan, right here on BBazaar, and get a Tesco voucher worth RM50 on loan disbursal.
 T&Cs apply.

 You may also like: